People ask me: There are these new high-tech “stem cell creams” on the market. What do you think about them?

 After slow replication and division on the outside of the scratched plant surface, the new cells fashion a large accumulation of colorless cells, known as a callus.
 The cells composing the callus have been divided into cells that do not carry the specific features of individuated plant cells.
 This callus is what’s used as an ingredient in facial creams.

 Even though I strongly believe diet and dry brushing are fundamental in achieving glowing complexion, I still pay attention to the latest advances in cosmetic science.
-When I believe those advances to be both beneficial and safe, I go for them.
-If stem cells in a topical cream can help, I include them in my Serum!
+If stem cells in a topical cream can help, I include them in my GLOW cream!